Why We Don’t Call our Clients “Users”

 Why Do Software Companies Call You a “User”?

 So why do other software companies call you a user?
 It’s easy.
 When you’re talking to a software developer, it’s simple to say the ‘user’ does this.
 They probably don’t know who Kelly, Natalie, Christina, Laura, Jason, Kevin, or Tom are.
 Because developers aren’t exactly expected to have “people skills,” they rarely talk to their clients.
 There’s a gap between you and the person building your software.
 The developers don’t know your name or who you are or how many kids you have.
-This gap creates a tremendous problem that will significantly set back all hopes of user-friendly design.
+This gap creates a tremendous problem that will significantly set back all hopes of user-friendly software design.

 Why Software Developers Should Program For People